ausbin/webzone/content/_index.md

 I have been the head TA of both CS 2110 and CS 4290/6290, the undergrad and grad intro to computer architecture courses at Georgia Tech.
-I have also been an instructor (of record) for CS 2110 twice.
+I have also been an instructor (of record) for CS 2110 three times.
 Here's some [praise from student evaluations][9] across all my time TAing and teaching.

 During the ~2 years between undergrad and grad school, I lived in Seattle and worked as a software engineer on product ingestion into the [Amazon][10]